feathers-plus/docs/source/v1/feathers-vuex/service-module.md

     replaceItems: false, // When set to true, updates and patches will replace the record in the store instead of merging changes
     paginate: false, // Indicates if pagination is enabled on the Feathers service.

+    setCurrentOnGet: true, // Automatically sets the `current` property to the record retrieved from get requests
+    setCurrentOnCreate: true, // Automatically sets the `current` property to the record returned from a create

     isFindPending: false,
     isGetPending: false,
     isCreatePending: false,